Liquidize/FFXIV_PercentilePlugin/README.md

 # Credits

-* LIquidize / Kaliya Y'mhitra (Goblin - NA) - Developer/Plugin Creator
+* Liquidize / Kaliya Y'mhitra (Goblin - NA) - Developer/Plugin Creator
 * Kaliph Soren (Goblin - NA) - Co-developer
 * [Hibiyasleep](https://github.com/hibiyasleep) - Creator of the Kagerou overlay which I forked and added functionality to.
+* The update functionality of the plugin was taken from Cactbot an open source Raid helper found [here](https://github.com/quisquous/cactbot).